 It is often useful to make a preparatory sketch that develops the composition and some of the smaller elements that will be explored in the finished image.
-As with all the prints made at the Penfold Press there is no pre-existing piece of art that has been photographed or reproduced in order to create the print.
-In this case Emily has roughed out the detail of the image and explored some the colour combinations that will occur.
+As with all the prints made at the Penfold Press, no pre-existing piece of art has been photographed or reproduced to create our print.
+In this case, Emily has roughed out the detail of the image and explored some of the colour combinations that will occur.
 It is from this sketch that the print will be based.

-Drawn on drafting film, this image shows the four hand drawn stencils that will be used to create the finished print.
-Each of these layers are drawn directly onto the transparent film with a mixture of materials.
-Using the preparatory sketch as a guide Emily has produced one stencil for each of the four colours she intends to use.
-Although each of the stencils are created in either black ink or an opaque red the final image will be printed in colours of Emily’s choosing.
-Sat on top is the final colour, one that Emily has labelled red/brown.
+Drawn on drafting film, the image shows the four hand-drawn stencils that will be used to create the finished print.
+Each of these layers is drawn directly onto the transparent film with a mixture of materials.
+Using the preparatory sketch as a guide, Emily has produced one stencil for each of the four colours she intends to use.
+Although each of the stencils is created in either black ink or an opaque red, the final image will be printed in any colour of Emily’s choosing.
+Sat on top is the last colour, one that Emily has labelled red/brown.